nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

 4. Copy each of the <string> resources from that file into your app’s own strings.xml file (or any XML resources file you want).
 5. Remove the google-services plugin from your app and delete the google-services.json file, you don’t need them anymore!

-The reason that is underneath of this way according to the Firebase docs
+The reason that is underneath this way according to the [Firebase docs](https://firebase.google.com/docs/projects/multiprojects#support_multiple_environments_in_your_android_application)

 >Because this provider is just reading resources with known names, another option is to add the string resources directly to your app instead of using the Google Services gradle plugin.
 You can do this by:
 >